 No. Your lottery number is just verification that you have met all requirements to enter the lottery.
 The lottery is the method to randomly assign students to a wait list.
 Wait lists are generated by grade level.
 Every person that completed their lottery application and submitted all of their required documents prior to lottery deadline will be entered into the lottery and be placed on a wait list for their grade based on the order their lottery number was drawn.

-The TSA lottery is held in February each year.
+The TSA lottery is held on the last Friday in February each year with results posted by 5:00 p.m.
 TSA holds a separate lottery for every grade level.
 Wait lists are generated by the random draw lottery by grade level.

 Toledo School for the Arts will schedule a Next Step Day for students.
 An invitation to the Next Step Day does not guarantee that there will be an offer of a space or acceptance.
 Please be aware that we do invite more people to the Next Step Day than we have spaces for.
 This helps facilitate the wait list process.

 Invitations will be sent for the Next Step Day determined by grade by the lottery wait list order.
-Appointments will be scheduled individually based on lottery numbers drawn and are necessary and required for admission.
-This Next Step Day is held solely to assist in the scheduling process and to determine appropriate skill levels.
-This does not determine entrance into TSA.
+Appointments will be scheduled individually based on lottery numbers drawn and are necessary and required for admission should a space become available.
+This Next Step Day is held solely to assist in the scheduling process and to determine appropriate skill levels (beginning, intermediate and advanced for example).
+This does NOT determine entrance into TSA.